jjsquillante/regex/README.md

 # regex
-practice/document syntax and patterns eventually build toward a password generator
+practice/document syntax and patterns.
+Plan is to build toward a password generator.